hibernate/hibernate-ogm/how-to-release.md

        scp -r reference hibernate@filemgmt.jboss.org:docs_htdocs/hibernate/ogm/[version-family]
    ```

-3. If it is a final release you have to add the symbolic link /docs_htdocs/hibernate/stable/ogm
+3. If it is a final release, you have to add the symbolic link _/docs_htdocs/hibernate/stable/ogm_.
    You can't create symlinks on the server so you either create it locally then rsync it up, or make a copy of the documentation in that URL.

 ### Announce

 1. Update the community pages.
 Check:
   - http://community.jboss.org/en/hibernate/ogm

-2. Blog about the release on _in.relation.to_, make sure to use the tags **Hibernate OGM**, **Hibernate** and **news** for the blog entry.
+2. Blog about the release on [in.relation.to](http://in.relation.to/), make sure to use the tags **Hibernate OGM**, **Hibernate** and **news** for the blog entry.
-   This way the blog will be featured on http://www.hibernate.org/ogm) and on the JBoss blog federation.
+   This way the blog will be featured on the [web-site](http://www.hibernate.org/ogm) and on the JBoss blog federation.

-3. Update _hibernate.org_ by adding a new release file to **_data/projects/ogm/releases**.
+3. Update [hibernate.org](http://hibernate.org/) by adding a new release file to _data/projects/ogm/releases_.
    Remember to add a one line summary using the property _summary_.
    If you don't want to display an older release, set the property _displayed_ to false in the corresponding .yml file.
    When ready, deploy everything on production.